gauravhalnawar1011/AWS/Auto Scaling /README.md

 Auto Scaling Advantages
 +++++++++++++++++++++++

-1) Fault Tolerance
+1) Fault Tolerance: Auto Scaling helps maintain your application's uptime and ensures that even if an instance fails, new ones can be quickly added to replace it.
-2) Availability
+2) Availability :  It improves your application's availability by dynamically scaling to meet demand, thus reducing the risk of downtime.
-3) Cost Management
+3) Cost Management : Auto Scaling enables cost optimization by scaling down during periods of low demand, reducing operational expenses

 Steps to setup AutoScaling
 ++++++++++++++++++++++++++

-1) Create Launch Template
+1) Create Launch Template: This template defines the configuration for the instances that Auto Scaling will launch.

-2) Create Auto Scaling Group by selecing Launch Template
+2) Create Auto Scaling Group by selecing Launch Template: You create an Auto Scaling group and associate it with the launch template.
+This group is responsible for maintaining the desired number of instances based on the specified configurations